 |Boots* - Soltan SPF 30, 200ml||£3.89||⭐⭐⭐⭐⭐|

 Other low-cost branded sun creams

-For those who just can't ditch a brand they know and trust, we've also compiled a list of the cheapest we've found some of the most popular products.
-When they are cheap, we found quite often prices elsewhere are only a few pence more.
+For those who just can't ditch a brand they know and trust, we've also compiled a list of the cheapest prices we found on some of the most popular products.

 It's worth remembering that sprays and special formulations (eg, clear/coloured/sensitive) usually cost more, so check to see if your chosen cream could be cheaper in a different bottle.

 These small fans are a good size to sit on your desk or table.
-They're usually powered by either mains or USB.
-Last year, we saw B&M sell these cheapest for £7.99, with the most expensive being around £10.
+They're usually powered by USB.
+In 2020 we saw B&M sell these cheapest for £7.99, with the most expensive being around £10.
 However, we've not spotted any that cheap yet this year.
 Here's our round-up of the best prices from big retailers:

 Large pedestal/standing fans (16in)

 In 2020, we saw Home Bargains selling the cheapest pedestal fan for £14.99, and this year it's cheapest again at £16.99.
 Generally, prices are more expensive this year than they have been previously.

 Always popular with the kids (even if it's not that warm) grab one for the summer bank holiday weekend, and you'll have stolen a march on next summer too.
 We've rounded up the cheapest paddling pools we could find on Tuesday 22 August – although we haven't included delivery costs, so remember to factor these in.